-The PGCert International Heritage Management and Consultancy offers a unique and innovative approach to the study of heritage.
-The programme adopts a global, interdisciplinary approach to considering why the past matters: how and why it is cared for in the present, and the ways in which it can inform the future.
-The taught modules consider current global challenges such as climate change, conflict, and decolonisation through the lens of heritage; adopting a future-orientated and holistic approach to understanding and caring for the past.
+The programme draws upon cutting edge theory and adopts a global, interdisciplinary approach to considering why the past matters; how and why it is cared for in the present; and the ways in which it can inform the future.
+By using heritage as a lens through which to consider current global challenges such as climate change, conflict, and decolonisation, the PgCert will prepare you to compete in the growing field of heritage and consultancy.

-This programme aims to equip you with the skills required to enter a diverse range of related fields, from heritage management to consultancy roles with non-governmental organisations (NGOs) or multinational businesses.
-You will gain theoretical and methodological training; experience the challenge of practical problem-based learning; have access to professionals in the field; gain hands-on expertise in-situ across different contexts and build sector relevant networks vital to future employment.
+You will gain theoretical and methodological training; experience the challenge of practical problem-based learning; have access to professionals in the field; gain hands-on expertise in-situ across different heritage contexts; and build sector relevant networks, all vital to future employment.

 Information for international students